astronomer/airflow-guides/guides/airflow-wsl.md

 ### Using Astronomer

-If you are using the Astronomer platform, you can install the Astro CLI in WSL to easily create local development environments and push deployments to clusters.
+If you are using Astro, you can install the [Astro CLI](https://docs.astronomer.io/astro/install-cli) in WSL to easily create local development environments and push deployments to clusters.
 The CLI requires Docker installed in WSL.
 Astro CLI for Windows is coming soon!

 #### Docker